inurinizzati/HACKHATON_G31/README.md

 The presence of a distraction room adds an element of challenge and uncertainty to the game.
 Detectives must carefully analyse clues and make informed decisions to avoid falling for the distractions.

-Clues and Strategy:
+Strategy:

-Players can incorporate the use of clues and strategic thinking to maximize their chances of guessing the correct rooms.
+Players can incorporate the use of strategic thinking to maximize their chances of guessing the correct rooms.
 Analysing patterns, considering previous guesses, and adapting their strategies can help players improve their performance.

 Score Tracking and Display: